![[GoMLX Mascot]](gomlx_gopher2.jpg)

 // stepNum += 1

-stepNumVar := ctx.VariableWithValue("stepNum", 0.0) // Creates the variable if not existing, or retrieve it if already exists.
+stepNumVar := scope.VariableWithValue("stepNum", 0.0) // Creates the variable if not existing, or retrieve it if already exists.

 stepNum = OnePlus(stepNum)